An eager to please, affectionate bearded companion.

 The Belgian Griffon has a long, wiry, rough coat with a bearded face.

 The Brussels Griffon’s coat is even longer than the Belgian’s and is also wiry and rough.

 The Petit Brabancon has a smooth coat and no beard.
 This smooth coat sheds twice a year and the shedding last for around 2 weeks.

-Brushing once a week will keep your dog's hair from getting matted if you are keeping him as a pet.
-And clipping is ok too if he is pet only.
+Brushing once a week will keep your dog’s hair from getting matted if you are keeping him as a pet.
+And clipping the coat is also a possibility.